jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 ## I'm thankful

 I want to thank the people at Intel.
-To all the support staff, technicians, programmers, engineers, chemists, physicists: your work designing and manufacturing personal computer and server microchips is way too under appreciated lately.
+To all the support staff, technicians, programmers, engineers, chemists, physicists: your work designing and manufacturing personal computer and server microchips is amazing and way too under appreciated lately.

 Just in the past few weeks your media coverage has been "COLLAPSE: Intel is Falling Apart", "The End Times of Intel", "Intel Will Never Recover", "Is Intel Actually Screwed".

-The dramatic proclamations against you come from people who don't deal with countless suppliers, wait on building permits, interpret environmental rules, follow union laws,...
+The dramatic proclamations against you come from people who want faster computer games or work computers, but aren't in the kitchen dealing with countless suppliers, waiting on building permits, interpreting environmental rules, following union laws,...

-All while working on an ongoing Manhattan Project.
-I mean let's just look at your progress.
+All while working on an modern Manhattan Project.

+Let's look at your progress.

 The first commercial transistors were made in 1960s and were the size of buttons.
 Nobody, not even physicists and chemists, understood why some worked and some didn't.
-But you kept at it, and started and sustained Moore's Law; the observation that the number of transistors in an integrated circuit doubles about every two years.
+But you took on the challenge and started and sustained Moore's Law; the observation that the number of transistors in an integrated circuit doubles about every two years.

 And so your microchip processors went from: